meliorism-ink/meliorism-ink/docs/diary/2023/january.md

 ## Tuesday 30th

 [Bellary](https://goo.gl/maps/M6ajd6eLLGikb4Lj6) trip was a good memoir.
 Divya has always been a caring and supportive friend.
-I have seen her growing from a shoe-stepper to a good data science student to a better progessional.
-I wish her all the good luck with her marriage and her experiments with [Mitahara](https://mitahara.co/).
+I have seen her growing from a shoe-stepper to a good data science student.
+I am sure she will establish herself as an even better professional.
+It was a spectacular wedding and I wish her a lifetime of love and happiness ahead.
+I wish her a good learning on her experiments with [Mitahara](https://mitahara.co/).

 I watched a beautiful sunset at Bellary fort.
 [Her highness Princess Nidhi](https://twitter.com/Nidhi_vinaykiya) took us on a tour of her empire.
 [Food Bells](https://goo.gl/maps/NRU9GAAfZqh6gPki6) is a great place for hangout in Bellary.